Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: The weight of stabilizer generators and logical operators of quantum polar stabilizer codes

-Using Theorem \ref{theorem 1} and Lemma \ref{lemma3}, we can obtain Corollary \ref{corollary 1} as follows, namely, the weight of stabilizer generators and logical $X$ operators of QPSCs will polarize.
+Using Theorem \ref{theorem 1} and Lemma \ref{lemma3}, we can obtain Corollary \ref{corollary 1}, namely, the weight of stabilizer generators and logical X operators of QPSCs will polarize.

-\begin{corollary}[\textbf{Polarization of the weight of stabilizer generators and logical $X$ operators of QPSCs}] For the encoding circuit $E_N$ as shown in Fig. \ref{fig2}(c), the set of stabilizer generators corresponding to all quantum coordinate channels are $S_1,\cdots,S_N$, and we can compute their corresponding weight.
-The set $S=\{S_1,\cdots,S_N\}$ can be divided into $n+1\ (n=\log_2{N})$ parts according to their weight, namely,
+\begin{corollary}[\textbf{Polarization of the weight of stabilizer generators and logical $X$ operators of QPSCs}] For the encoding circuit $E_N$ as shown in Fig. \ref{fig2}(c), the corresponding stabilizer generators of quantum coordinate channels are $S_1,\cdots,S_N$ which can be divided into $n+1\ (n=\log_2{N})$ parts according to their weight, namely,